-Arteta outwits Guardiola: Arsenal beats City, reaches final
+Arteta outwits Guardiola: Arsenal beats City to reach final

 Unlike at the Etihad last month, Luiz was a formidable barrier in central defense, rather than giving away a goal and being sent off.

-“I am delighted people can now see this side of him,” Arteta said, “and praise him.”
+“What he needs is that we trust him,” Arteta said.
+“He’s had some difficult moments and then he has some incredible moments.”

-City managed only one shot on target — the fewest in a game since April 2018 — when Raheem Sterling struck at goalkeeper Emiliano Martinez before Arsenal’s opener.
+City managed only one shot on target — the lowest in a game since April 2018 — when Raheem Sterling struck at goalkeeper Emiliano Martinez with the scores level.

+“We had two kind of good chances in the beginning when we won the ball in front of the Arsenal goal,” City midfielder İlkay Gündoğan said.
+“But after that, our game was sloppy and slow and there was a lack of energy.”

-The goal was the culmination of an 18-pass move involving 10 players — straight from the Guardiola playbook.
+Arsenal’s opener was the product of an 18-pass move involving 10 players — straight from the Guardiola playbook.
 Aubameyang, who had just squandered a chance to score, slid in ahead of Kyle Walker at the far post to poke in Nicolas Pepe’s cross in the 19th minute.

 Sterling had chances to level at the start of the second half, striking wide and over in the opening minutes.
 But Aubameyang secured Arsenal’s passage into the final in the 71st.
 Played in by Kieran Tierney, the striker cut in from the left flank and poked the ball between Ederson’s legs for his 25th goal of the season.

 The FA Cup is the second trophy surrendered by City this season after losing the Premier League title to Liverpool.

 But City has already successfully defended the League Cup and can still win a double.
-Guardiola’s side remains in the pandemic-delayed Champions League, resuming next month with a 2-1 lead in the round of 16 against Real Madrid.
+Guardiola’s team remains in the pandemic-delayed Champions League, resuming next month with a 2-1 lead in the round of 16 against Real Madrid.

 “We wanted to play the (FA Cup) final one week before the Madrid game to be in rhythm,” Guardiola said, “but we missed this chance.”